metomi/rose/sphinx/api/configuration/suite.rst

       .. rose:conf:: CYLC_VERSION=CYLC_VERSION_NUMBER

-         If specified for a cylc suite, the Rose suite runner will attempt to use this version of cylc.
+         If specified for a Cylc suite, the Rose suite runner will attempt to use this version of cylc.

    .. rose:conf:: jinja2:suite.rc